 Amazon offers the best prices by far when it comes to children’s shoes.
 You might even find some of the styles I describe below between the 25 to 35 dollar range.

 Below you can find a selection of the cheapest and more supportive shoes for your kids.
-These shoe styles will fit a child that has medium, wide, or extra wide feet (s long as you choose the shoe width accordingly).
+These shoe styles will fit a child that has narrow, medium, wide, or extra wide feet (s long as you choose the shoe width accordingly).

 This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.